AngleProtocol/public-sdk/README.md

 ## Lib

 Located in the `lib` folder, a set of classes and utilities that can be used to work with big numbers

-## Tests

-To run the test suite 2 env variables are needed:

-- PROVIDER_URL: the api to push transactions.
-- MNEMONIC: the mnemonic of a test wallet.

 ### Build and use in development environment